o2r-project/erc-spec/README.md

 ## License

-The o2r Executable Research Compendium specification is licensed under Creative Commons CC-BY-4.0 License, see file `LICENSE`.
+The o2r Executable Research Compendium specification is licensed under [Creative Commons CC0 1.0 Universal License](https://creativecommons.org/publicdomain/zero/1.0/), see file `LICENSE`.
+To the extent possible under law, the people who associated CC0 with this work have waived all copyright and related or neighboring rights to this work.
+This work is published from: Germany.

-Copyright (C) 2017 - o2r project.